peanutbuttermurmite/peanut/README.md

 # peanut
-A new package manager.Coming soon...
+A new package manager.Coming soon to linux and part of Peanut OS